cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/organizers/create.md

 <!-- theme: warning -->

-> Creating duplicate organizers is not allowed, you must reuse and existing ones.
+> Creating duplicate organizers is not allowed, you must reuse existing ones.
 See [finding and reusing organizers](./finding-and-reusing-organizers.md)

 Before diving in, make sure you have read the following guides first: